venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 To ensure absolute build and installation reliability for non-Python data files (e.g., personas, schemas), this project uses the `[tool.setuptools.package-data]` directive within `pyproject.toml`.
 This is a deliberate engineering choice to use modern, standardized packaging practices for explicit and deterministic control over packaged data.

 **Canonical Rule:** Any new non-Python data files that must be accessible by the installed package **MUST** be added to the `[tool.setuptools.package-data]` configuration in `pyproject.toml` to guarantee their inclusion.

+### 8.2.
+Optional Dependencies for Flexibility
+To support different operational environments (e.g., a powerful indexing server vs. a lightweight developer laptop), the project uses **optional dependencies**.

+-   **`[project.optional-dependencies].indexing`:** This group includes heavy libraries required for creating the RAG index (e.g., `torch`, `sentence-transformers`).
+It should only be installed on the machine responsible for indexing.
+-   **`[project.optional-dependencies].client`:** This group includes lightweight client libraries for querying a remote RAG index.
+This is the recommended installation for most users.

+This approach minimizes installation footprint and resource consumption on client machines, adhering to the principle of least privilege for dependencies.

 ---